-Chop, toss, roast and eat!
+Chop, toss, roast and eat these potatoes!
 Simple and casual, it’s literally that easy.
 I’ll be the first one to admit that fries are a go-to item whenever we’re out getting our groove on.

 This recipe is part of the Wicked Healthy BBQ Takeover that we are excited to team up on with Whole Foods Market … check out Part One of the series below!

 The recipe for these Salt-n-Pepper Potato Jammers, featured in the video, is below.
 To get more of the recipes featured in the video, check out our other BBQ Takeover recipes:

 You can keep the catsup for yourself if that’s what you’re into.
 Gimme gravy, miso, Ninja Squirrel Sriracha or kimchi mayo and I’m all over that sh-tuff!
 These Jammers are from the thicker steak fry lineage and are our homestyle healthier version that are wicked satisfying.
 A great addition to any beer (or non-beer) drinking barbecue, on their own or with steamed greens.
 Cold or hot it’s hard to resist these rustic wedges anytime of day.